JUNE 6, 2022

 - Time to market delivery

-- The ability to implement changes on the fly
+- The ability to make swift changes.

-Ruby is a relatively fresh technology when it comes to fintech-specific development projects.
+Ruby is a relatively fresh technology when it comes to fintech-specific software development projects.
 Nonetheless, it is one of the most prominent and quickly growing languages, primarily thanks to its powerful framework, Ruby on Rails.

 - Digital payment systems